williamsantosa/williamsantosa/README.md

 Hi!
 I'm a software engineer/computer scientist with a goal of working on technologies that positively impacts our daily lives.
 I currently attend the University of California, Los Angeles, as a graduate student and am studying computer science.

-Check out the website I built from scratch [here](https://williamsantosa.github.io/williamsantosa-website/)!
+Check out my website [here](https://williamsantosa.github.io/website-hugo/)!

 - 🌱 I’m learning about database systems and software engineering
 - 💬 Ask me about my interests and hobbies